discernus/research/zfreezer/simple_test_cff/cff_v10.md

       - If evidence is unclear or ambiguous, lower confidence score accordingly
       - Prioritize direct rhetorical indicators over interpretive inferences

-      ANALYTICAL APPROACH:
+      MEASUREMENT APPROACH:
       - Score each dimension independently based on textual evidence
       - Assess both intensity (how strong) and salience (how prominent/emphasized)
       - Recognize that opposing dimensions can both be present simultaneously
-      - Focus on observable rhetorical patterns rather than assumed intentions
+      - Focus on observable rhetorical patterns rather than interpretive inferences

       CONTEXTUAL GUIDANCE:
       - In political speeches, emphasize rhetorical strategies and audience appeals